Fred Davis (tight end): 2015 season

+NFL career statistics

 Personal

 On January 10, 2011, a woman by the name of Makini R. Chaka filed a civil lawsuit against Davis for an altercation that occurred between the two at a nightclub in Washington, D.C.
 Davis was accused of assaulting Chaka by dumping his drink on her.
 The civil case is closed.
 During the September 17, 2013 ruling, Judge Laura Cordero wrote that Chaka "has established by a preponderance of evidence that Defendant Fred Davis assaulted and battered her."

 The judge awarded Chaka $186 in medical damages, $575 to compensate for damage to "her boots, her dress, [and] her hair weave."
 The judge also awarded Chaka $9,000 in lost earnings and $10,000 in pain and suffering.

 On July 23, 2014, D.C. police announced that there was a warrant for Davis' arrest for assaulting his ex-girlfriend on June 2.
 The next day, Davis surrendered himself to the police.
 The charges were dropped on August 27, 2014 due to insufficient evidence.